Non-monotonic heat dissipation phenomenon in close-packed quasi-2D and 3D hotspot system: Introduction

 Summing up the above, it seems that how to interpret the raw experimental data in the non-diffusive regime with reasonable constitutive relationships is still an open question.
-As reported by Zeng \textit{et al.}~\cite{zeng_disparate_2014}, using the temperature signals in different positions for data post-processing might get a different result.
-Hence, it is very necessary to obtain the macroscopic physical fields in the whole domain.
+As reported by Zeng \textit{et al.}~\cite{zeng_disparate_2014}, using the temperature signals in different positions for data post-processing might lead to different result.
+Hence, it is necessary to obtain the macroscopic physical fields in the whole domain.

-Note that there are only a few detection sites in micro- and nano- scale thermal measurement experiments~\cite{Hoogeboom-Pot4846,PhysRevApplied.10.054068,honarvar_directional_2021,beardo_observation_2021,ballisticsiliconapl2001,siemens_quasi-ballistic_2010,hu_spectral_2015}, which indicates that it is hard to measure the whole temporal and spatial macroscopic physical fields.
-On the other hand, as we all known, the heat dissipations in practical thermal engineering span multiple scales of time and space, for example from picoseconds to microseconds or from transistors at the nanoscale to the heat dissipation of a supercomputer~\cite{warzoha_applications_2021}.
-Although the MD simulations is accurate, it is still too expensive to simulate the dimensions and scales of actual experimental samples or thermal systems.
-For example, in Honarvar's work~\cite{honarvar_directional_2021}, the transient EUV experiments is usually at hundreds of nanometers but the steady-state MD simulation is below $100$ nanometers.
+Note that there are only a few detection sites in the micro/nano-scale thermal measurement experiments~\cite{Hoogeboom-Pot4846,PhysRevApplied.10.054068,xu_raman-based_2020,honarvar_directional_2021,beardo_observation_2021,ballisticsiliconapl2001,siemens_quasi-ballistic_2010,hu_spectral_2015}, which indicates that it is hard to measure the whole temporal and spatial macroscopic physical fields.
+On the other hand, as we all know, heat dissipation in practical thermal engineering span multiple scales of time and space, for example from picoseconds to microseconds or from transistors at the nanoscale to the heat dissipation of a supercomputer~\cite{warzoha_applications_2021}.
+Although the molecular dynamics simulations is accurate, it is still too expensive to simulate the dimensions and scales of actual experimental samples or thermal systems.
+For example, in Honarvar's work~\cite{honarvar_directional_2021}, the transient extreme ultraviolet experiments is usually at hundreds of nanometers but the steady-state molecular dynamics simulation is below $100$ nanometers.

-To the best of our knowledge, the phonon particle transport dominates heat conduction in room temperature silicon over tens of nanometers~\cite{MurthyJY05Review,zeng_disparate_2014,PhysRevB.97.014307,PhysRevApplied.10.054068,ma2019b,esee8c149}.
-Simultaneously considering accuracy and computational efficiency, the phonon BTE simulations are conducted in our work to show the temporal and spatial variations of macroscopic physical fields in the whole three-dimensional finite geometry region.
-We mainly focus on how long it takes for heat to dissipate completely from the heat source.
+To the best of our knowledge, the phonon incoherent transport dominates heat conduction in room temperature silicon over tens of nanometers~\cite{MurthyJY05Review,zeng_disparate_2014,PhysRevB.97.014307,PhysRevApplied.10.054068,ma2019b,esee8c149}.
+Simultaneously considering accuracy and computational efficiency, the phonon BTE simulations are conducted in our work to show the temporal and spatial variations of macroscopic physical fields in the whole 3D finite geometry region.
+We mainly focus on how long it takes for the heat to dissipate completely from the heat source.
 No artificial fitting or effective thermal conductivity is used to avoid possible controversy caused by data post-processing methods and the raw data calculated by phonon BTE is plotted directly.

 The rest of the paper is organized as follows.
 In Sec.~\ref{sec:bte}, the phonon BTE is introduced.
 Results and discussions of quasi-2D nanoline (\cref{close_packed2D}) and 3D nanocuboid (\cref{close_packed3D}) hotspot systems are shown in Sec.~\ref{sec:Graynanoline} and~\ref{sec:Graynanocuboid}, respectively.
 Conclusions are made in Sec.~\ref{sec:conclusion}.